vitmalina/mquery/README.md

 #### find()

 Returns selector matched descendants of each node.
+Returns a new collection.

 ```js
 $(element).find(selector) // => collection